nrwl/nx/docs/fundamentals/full-stack-development.md

 }
 ```

-Now, let's run `ng serve frontend & ng serve api`, and open `http://localhost:4200`.
+Now, run `ng serve frontend & ng serve api`, and open `http://localhost:4200`.

 ![Full Stack Application Screenshot](./full-stack-app.png)

-The application works, but we have a small problem.
-We defined `Ticket` twice: once on the frontend, once on the backend.
+The application works, but you have a small problem. `Ticket` is defined twice: once on the frontend, once on the backend.
 This duplication will inevitably result in the two interfaces going out of sync, which means that runtime errors will creep in.
-We need to share this interface.
+It's better to share this interface.

 Normally sharing code between the backend and the frontend would have required days of work, but with Nx, it’s done in just minutes.

 ## Sharing Libs Between Frontend and Backend

-Let's create a new lib by running `ng g library data --framework=none`.
+Create a new lib by running `ng g library data --framework=none`.

 ```
 apps/